yinhui1984/foundry-book-in-chinese/README.md

 > 2. add fileserver to open chinese document in default browser
 > 2. add the default forge config file with Chinese comments
 > 2. fixed some typos and outdated command options
+> 2. translate more English pages to Chinese